-The Generate DIP function accepts a dissemination DIP request, makes an AIP request then gets a notice of transfer and retrieves the AIP from Archival Storage, and moves a copy of the data to a temporary storage area, for further processing.
-This function also transmits a report request Descriptive Information to Data Management to obtain Descriptive Information needed for the DIP.-If special processing is required, the Generate DIP function accesses Data Objects in temporary storage from the AIPS and applies the requested processes.-The types of operations which may be carried out include statistical functions, sub-sampling in temporal or spatial dimensions, conversions between different data types or output formats, and other specialized processing (e.g., image processing).
+The Generate DIP function accepts a DIP request, makes an AIP request then gets a notice of transfer and retrieves the AIP from Archival Storage, for further processing.
+This function also transmits a request Descriptive Information to Data Management to obtain Descriptive Information needed for the DIP.
+If special processing is required, the Generate DIP function accesses Data Objects from the AIPs and applies the requested processes.
+The types of operations which may be carried out include statistical functions, subsampling in temporal or spatial dimensions, conversions between different data types or output formats, and other specialized processing (e.g., image processing).
 Inserting DRM information and filtering the personal data to ensure consistency with the user rights also come under this type of operation.
-This function placesstages the completed DIP response in the temporary storage area and notifies the Coordinate Access Activities function that the DIP is ready for delivery.
-It is worth noting that in some implementations the AIP content or the DIPs could be kept in temporary storage for ready availability (not shown in the figure).
+This function stages the completed DIP response and notifies the Coordinate Access Activities function that the DIP is ready for delivery.
+It is worth noting that in some implementations the AIP content or the DIPs could be kept for ready availability (not shown in the figure).

-The Deliver Response function handles both on-line and off-line deliveries of responses (DIPs, query responses, reports and assistance) to Consumers. -For on-line delivery, it accepts a response from Coordinate Access Activities and prepares it for on-line distribution in real time via communication links. -It identifies the intended recipient, determines the transmission procedure requested, in co-ordination with the Co-ordinate Access Activities function, places the response in the temporary storage area to be transmitted, and supports the on-line transmission of the response.- For off-line delivery it retrieves the response from the Coordinate Access Activities function, prepares packing lists and other shipping records, and then ships the response. -When the response has been shipped, a notice of shipped order is returned to the Coordinate Access Activities function and billing information is submitted to Administration.
+The Deliver Response function handles both on-line and off-line deliveries of responses (DIPs, query responses, reports and assistance) to Consumers.
+For on-line delivery, it accepts a response from Coordinate Access Activities and prepares it for on-line distribution in real time via communication links.
+It identifies the intended recipient, determines the transmission procedure requested, in co-ordination with the Coordinate Access Activities function, places the response in the temporary storage area to be transmitted, and supports the on-line transmission of the response.
+For off-line delivery it retrieves the response from the Coordinate Access Activities function, prepares packing lists and other shipping records, and then ships the response.
+When the response has been shipped, a notice of shipped order is returned to the Coordinate Access Activities function and billing information is submitted to Administration.

-4.1.2 DATA FLOW DIAGRAMS
+4.2.4 DATA FLOW DIAGRAMS

 The flow of data items among the OAIS functional entities is diagrammed in this subsection.
-Figure 4-84-8 shows the more significant data flows.
-To avoid complicating this figure, the Administration data flows, which are generally background activities, are isolated to an Administration context diagram, figure Figure 4-94-9.
+Figure 4-8 shows the more significant data flows.
+To avoid complicating this figure, the Administration data flows, which are generally background activities, are isolated to an Administration context diagram, figure 4-9.
 Data flows associated with Common Services are implicit in the illustrated functions, and are therefore not shown.

-Figure 4-8: -OAIS Data Flow Diagram
+Figure 4-8: OAIS Data Flow Diagram

-Figure 4-9: -Administration Context Diagram
+Figure 4-9: Administration Context Diagram

-A significant data flow that is not obvious shown is that which involves the update of AIPs in order to ensure they are adequate for preservation of the Content Information-
+A significant data flow that is not shown is that which involves the update of AIPs in order to ensure they are adequate for preservation of the Content Information.

 For example, consider the case of needing to add Representation Information because of changes in the Knowledge Base of the Designated Community.
 Although the Content Data Object that is being preserved is not being changed, the need to change the Representation Information means the Content Information is being changed.
-This is in general terms a Migration of the AIP.